David Thrussell: Black Lung

 Thematically, Thrussell has used the project as an opportunity to indulge his fascination with conspiracy theories, with many album and track titles referencing conspiracies.
 Silent Weapons for Quiet Wars, refers to a document which came to light in the mid 1980s detailing a New World Order plan.
 Rhic-Edom is a direct reference to the acronym RHIC-EDOM: Radio-Hypnotic Intracerebral Control & Electronic Dissolution of Memory.
-The albums' liner notes frequently contain essays on various esoteric subjects, excerpted from conspiracy books or written by Thrussell herself.
+The albums' liner notes frequently contain essays on various esoteric subjects, excerpted from conspiracy books or written by Thrussell himself.

-2014 saw the return of the project with a Vinyl,"The Business Of Selling" release on M-Tronic records as a limited edition of 300 copies.
+2014 saw the return of the project with a vinyl release of "The Business Of Selling" on M-Tronic records as a limited edition of 300 copies.

 In 2017 he was interviewed by the Data.Wave webzine.